MKing301/catalog/vagrant/catalog/README.md

 4. At `vagrant@vagrant:/vagrant/catalog$` prompt type `python initial_data.py` to load initial data for application.
 5. Next, type `python catalog_app.py`.
 6. Press the `ENTER` key to run the program.
-7. Open a browser window and type `http://localhost:5000/`
+7. Open a browser window and type in the url `http://localhost:5000/`
 8. Press the `ENTER` key to open the web application
 9. To stop the program, in your terminal type `CTRL + C`
 10. To close the VM type `vagrant halt` or `winpty vagrant halt` (Git Bash on Windows).